project-talan/tln-cli/docs/dotenv.md

      SERVICES_HOST=myserver.io
      VERSION=20.7.0
     ```
-    The difference is that api component is used as anchor and all other variables are constructed relative to it.
+    The difference is that `api` component is used as an anchor and all other variables are constructed relative to it.
 Variable `PORT` was generated without any prefixes.

 You can combine both options `--upstream` and `--downstream` to achieve any traversal scenario required by your use case.